ManishRawat07/SmartBot/README.md

 *   **Streamlit:** Framework for building the interactive web application.
 *   **asyncio:** Python library for asynchronous programming.
 *  **.env:** Used to store the GOOGLE_API_KEY securely.

+**Note:**
+*  **You need to have GEMINI API Key in .env file to run the application sucessfully.
+Due to sensitive information i.e API Key, the .env file is not been saved in the repository.